 Microsoft Purview Audit (Premium)

 The Audit functionality in Microsoft Purview provides organizations with visibility into many types of audited activities across many different services in Microsoft 365.
-Microsoft Purview Audit (Premium) helps organizations to conduct forensic and compliance investigations by increasing audit log retention required to conduct an investigation, providing access to crucial events (by using Audit log search in the Microsoft Purview compliance portal and the Office 365 Management Activity API) that help determine scope of compromise, and faster access to Office 365 Management Activity API.
+Microsoft Purview Audit (Premium) helps organizations to conduct forensic and compliance investigations by increasing audit log retention required to conduct an investigation, providing access to intelligent insights (by using Audit log search in the Microsoft Purview compliance portal and the Office 365 Management Activity API) that help determine scope of compromise, and faster access to Office 365 Management Activity API.

 This article provides an overview of Audit (Premium) capabilities and shows you how to set up users for Audit (Premium).

 If you're not an E5 customer, use the 90-day Microsoft Purview solutions trial to explore how additional Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.

 Audit (Premium) retains all Exchange, SharePoint, and Azure Active Directory audit records for one year.
 This is accomplished by a default audit log retention policy that retains any audit record that contains the value of AzureActiveDirectory, Exchange, OneDrive, or SharePoint, for the Workload property (which indicates the service in which the activity occurred) for one year.
 Retaining audit records for longer periods can help with on-going forensic or compliance investigations.
 For more information, see the "Default audit log retention policy" section in Manage audit log retention policies.

 In addition to the one-year retention capabilities of Audit (Premium), we've also released the capability to retain audit logs for 10 years.
 The 10-year retention of audit logs helps support long running investigations and respond to regulatory, legal, and internal obligations.